Nesvilab/FragPipe/README.md

 ### Supported instruments and file formats
 The table below shows the compatibility of FragPipe workflow components with different spectral file formats.

-_Please note TIMS-TOF data requires [Visual C++ Redistributable for Visual Studio 2017](https://aka.ms/vs/16/release/VC_redist.x64.exe) in Windows._ If you see an error saying cannot find Bruker native library, please try to install the Visual C++ redistibutable.
+_Bruker .d indicates ddaPASEF files from timsTOF, other Bruker .d files should be converted to .mzML.
+Please also note that timsTOF data requires [Visual C++ Redistributable for Visual Studio 2017](https://aka.ms/vs/16/release/VC_redist.x64.exe) in Windows._ If you see an error saying cannot find Bruker native library, please try to install the Visual C++ redistibutable.

 <img src="https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/workflow_support.png" width="500px" align="middle"/>